-At One Mile State School we believe discipline is about more than consequences.
+At One Mile State School we believe discipline is about more than punishment.
 It is a word that reflects our belief that student behaviour is a part of the overall teaching and learning approach in our school.
 Our staff take responsibility for making their expectations clear, for providing supportive instruction about how to meet these expectations and strive to use behavioural incidents as opportunities to re-teach.

+The development of the One Mile State School Student Code of Conduct is an opportunity to explain the PBL framework with parents and students, and gain their support to implement a consistent approach to teaching behaviour.
 The language and expectations of PBL can be used in any environment, including the home setting for students.
-Doing everything we can do to set students up for success is a shared goal of every parent and school staff member.
+Doing everything we can do to set students up for success.

-Any students or parents who have questions or would like to discuss the Student Code of Conduct or PBL are encouraged to speak with the class teacher or make an appointment to meet with the principal.
+Any students or parents who have questions or would like to discuss the Student Code of Conduct or PBL are encouraged to speak with the class teacher or make an appointment to meet with the Principal or Deputy Principal.